Autism Spectrum Disorder, Pediatric

 Level 3

-Speak rarely or use very few understandable words.
+Speak rarely or use few understandable words.

-Interact with others awkwardly and not very often.
+Interact with others rarely and awkwardly.

 Have extreme difficulty coping with change.